-- No food, drinks, chewing gum, spitting permitted on the playing surfaces - No foul, abusive, racial or derogatory language allowed - Our facility accepts no responsibility for lost or stolen personal property.
+- No food, drinks, chewing gum, or spitting is permitted on the playing surfaces. - No foul, abusive, racial, or derogatory language allowed. - Our facility accepts no responsibility for lost or stolen personal property.
 We strongly suggest that no valuables be taken into the facility.
-Players are advised to take all personal property with them to the bench areas by the field. - All major accidents and injuries must be reported to staff immediately after an incident has occurred. - The facility has a limited first-aid kit.
-It shall be the responsibility of each team to maintain their own first-aid kit and ice for treatment of their players. - No use of video recording devices inside our soccer facility unless permission is granted by a facility staff member - No alcoholic beverages on the premises - Participants and spectators are to be advised that Soccerworld Polson Pier is a private facility and anyone who does not act or behave in an appropriate manner can be disqualified from participation in our leagues and also barred from entering our property and premises.
-Any such decision to bar any individual from our facility will be the decision of the facility general manager and is NON- APPEALABLE!
+Players are advised to take all personal property with them to the bench areas by the field. - All major accidents and injuries must be reported to staff immediately after an incident has occurred. - The facility has a first-aid kit and defibrillator.
+It is the responsibility of each team to also maintain their own first-aid kit for treatment of their players. - No use of video recording devices inside our soccer facility unless a facility staff member grants permission. - No alcoholic beverages, smoking/vaporization is allowed on the premises. - Participants and spectators are to be advised that Soccerworld Polson Pier is a private facility and anyone who does not act or behave in an appropriate manner can be disqualified from participation in our leagues and also barred from entering our property and premises.
+Any such decision to bar any individual from our facility will be the decision of the facility management and is NON- APPEALABLE!